|Matlack (11’), Hibbs (15’), Brungard (24’)||Thornton (5’), Edmonds (26’)|

 With their confidence boosted by the goal, the Mountaineers began the second half very well, with Ashley Sitler and Mark Anderson both testing Coyle with early chances.
 The next few minutes were tense with neither team able to create good chances until the match’s decisive moment in the 24th minute.

 As the ball was rolling harmlessly wide of the Evergreen goal, Pat Coyle scrambled off his line to play the ball with his feet and regrettably surrendered a cheap corner.
 Mark Anderson took the ensuing corner and opted to float a cross to the far post to a completely unmarked, Paul Brungard who had quickly ran deep from midfield to attack the space in front of the goal.
 Brungard finished with an excellent side-footed volley, but questions must be raised of Evergreen’s defending to allow him to run so freely with no one tracking the run.

 Evergreen came to life in the remaining minutes with Andy Harris forcing a good save from Louie Comfort.
 Moments later, Louie produced a superb reaction save to deny Nick Thornton’s close range flick.
-Chip Edmunds was eventually able to pull one back for Evergreen- after collecting a pass from Joe Friel, Edmunds managed to squeeze in a low finish in the 26th minute.
+Chip Edmonds was eventually able to pull one back for Evergreen- after collecting a pass from Joe Friel, Edmonds managed to squeeze in a low finish in the 26th minute.